 PROOF.
 The only open subset of U_x that contains x is U_x itself.
-If X is finite and x is maximal in X, then $X = U_x$; if x is minimal, then the only closed set containing x is X.
+If X is finite and x is the unique maximal point in X, then $X = U_x$.
+If x is the unique minimal point in X, then the only closed set containing x is X.

 A result of McCord [32, Thm.
-4] says that, when studying finite or, more generally, Alexandroff spaces up to homotopy type, there is no loss of generality if we restrict attention to T_0 -spaces, that is, to posets (poset = partially ordered set).
+4] says that, when studying finite or, more generally, Alexandroff spaces up to homotopy type, there is no loss of generality if we restrict attention to T_0 -spaces, that is, to posets.
 The proof is based on use of the Kolmogorov quotient of a space.